abougouffa/minemacs/docs/packages.md

 * `with-editor`: Use the Emacsclient as the "$EDITOR" of child processes
 * `pet`: Python Executable Tracker
 * `ecryptfs`: Mount/umount eCryptfs private directory from Emacs
+* `mason`: Package manager for LSPs, DAPs, linters, and more

 ## `me-ui`
 * `nerd-icons`: Nerd Font icons for Emacs